 - Seasonal vegetables are cheaper for farmers to grow, which means they will likely be cheaper for you as well.
 This means you can buy higher volumes and varieties of produce.

 - Vegetables grown in season simply taste better!
-There’s a reason that many restaurants focus their menus on local, in-season produce — they give maximum flavor for the value.
+There’s a reason that many restaurants focus their menus on in-season produce — they give maximum flavor for the value.

 How to Choose The Best Vegetables